codingapi/tx-lcn/charts/tx-manager/README.md

 $ helm install yizhishang/tx-manager --name tx-manager
 ```

-The command deploys Redis on the Kubernetes cluster in the default configuration.
+The command deploys tx-manager on the Kubernetes cluster in the default configuration.
 By default this chart install one master pod containing redis master container and sentinel container, 2 sentinels and 1 redis slave.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`